ruban-04/ruban-04/README.md

 ## 👨‍💻 About Me
--🎓 Education: Bachelor of Science (BSc) in ComputerScience
-- 💼 Currently working as Frontend Developer in Ebrain Technology
-- - 🌱 I’m currently learning  React .
+-🎓 Education: Bachelor of Science (BSc) in ComputerScience -💼 Currently working as Frontend Developer at Ebrain Technology -🌱 I’m currently learning  React .

 ## 💻 Tech Stack